 So, instead of wrapping presents, why not spend an evening wrapping up your finances for 2018 with our seven simple steps?

-‘Autumn’ clean your bank account
+‘Winter’ clean your bank account

 Step one of your review – go through your bank statements with a highlighter pen and get on top of your income and outgoings.
 Better still, manage them online.

 Check for any free subscription trials that have ended which you’re now being charged for and insurance policies for items you no longer have, or that have renewed without you being notified.

 Pay extra attention to those direct debits.
 Cancel anything you don’t need and consider redirecting some of the money to reduce any debt or into a savings account instead.